 For an entity to be considered an accredited investor it must be:

-If you’re an accredited investor and you’re interested in learning more about how you can earn a 12% rate of return backed by real estate, contact us right now to find more about our private money lender program!
+If you’re an accredited investor and you’re interested in learning more about how you can earn up to a 12% rate of return backed by real estate, contact us right now to find more about our private money lender program!